 - Swedfund's results are evaluated on a regular basis by independent governmental agencies, committees, researchers and others. - An annual evaluation of performance towards mission targets is conducted by the Board of Directors and management as a part of Swedfund's integrated reporting. - With each new commitment Swedfund conducts an ex-ante analysis which states the expected impact to be generated by the investment project.
 The analysis includes both a quantitative and qualitative assessment and is performed as an integrated part of the due diligence, as applicable.
-A baseline is established for each investment which subsequently enables a tangible assessment of impact

-- improvements or potential deviations in relation to expectations and targets during the active management phase. - Regular reviews of the actual impact in individual projects are also conducted based on data and in direct dialogue with the investees, which further supports the identification of potential gaps and needs in order to deliver on targets.
+A baseline is established for each investment which subsequently enables a tangible assessment of impact improvements or potential deviations in relation to expectations and targets during the active management phase. - Regular reviews of the actual impact in individual projects are also conducted based on data and Impact Rating Tool, but also in direct dialogue with the investees, which further supports the identification of potential gaps and needs in order to deliver on targets.
 In doing so Swedfund can proactively improve the portfolio's impact performance while also learning from portfolio companies and continuously enhancing our support in future projects. - Swedfund has begun to conduct demand-driven impact studies to better understand the development effects of different investment types and to identify assumptions and conditions that can enhance desired impact.
 These studies are generally delivered by a third party.
-Impact studies also enable us to build empirical support for our Theories of Change while identifying additional pathways to deliver development impact. - Swedfund established an internal audit function in 2020 and further developed its impact management system.
-We conducted an internal audit on our impact management system in 2020 to further develop our impact assessment, management and evaluation capabilities.
-Currently, we are working to implement the final recommendations for improvement.
+Impact studies also enable us to build empirical support for our Theories of Change while identifying additional pathways to deliver development impact. - Swedfund established an internal audit function in 2020.
+The first internal audit on our impact management system was conducted in 2020 to further develop our impact assessment, management and evaluation capabilities.
+All recommendations from the audit were implemented and in 2023 a new internal audit on impact management system was conducted resulting in one medium and one low risk finding for improvement.
+The implementation of the recommendations will be monitored by Swedfund's Audit Committee.